 William Attwood moved to Linton after the First World War and we include him on this web site as a former soldier who served in The Great War and who lived in the villages after the war.

 We believe William Attwood was born in 1896 in Walton, Warwickshire, the eldest son of William and Edith Attwood.
-William (senior) was a waggoner on a farm, while William (Jnr) was a gardener in 1911.
+William (senior) was a waggoner on a farm, while William (Jnr) was a gardener in 1911, living in Walton.

 1911 Census.
 The National Archives.
 Class RG14 Piece 18773

 First World War Medal Index Cards.
 The National Archives (WO372).

 First World War Medal Index Rolls.
 The National Archives (WO329).